pruyontrarakk/4156-P2KM/README.md

 python client.py
 ```
 The client will prompt you for:
-stock symbol (e.g. AAPL)
+- stock symbol (e.g. AAPL)
-prediction horizon in days
+- prediction horizon in days

-It then calls the /market/combined-prediction endpoint and prints a table as shown below:
+It then calls the /market/combined-prediction endpoint and prints a table like the one below:

 ![alt text](images/IMG_8711.png)